nginyc/mlflow-with-ray-serve-demo/README.md

     eval "$(pyenv init -)"
     ```

+2. Clone this project's code on each VM

-2. For each Python version to be supported:
+3. For each Python version to be supported, at the root of the project's code:

     1. On each VM, install the same Python version and activate it: